 We could say that there are infinite explanations of the same empirical content or events.
 Each explanation involves a different story that involves different trajectories.
 Each story connects the same dots (events) but each observer experiences a different personal story.

 Addressing the Free Will Problem Scientifically

-The above model illustrates how a scientific theory can reconcile free will and determinism: the universe is deterministic in the events, but indeterministic in the trajectories.
+The above model illustrates how a scientific theory can reconcile free will and determinism: the universe can be deterministic in the events, but indeterministic in the trajectories.
 Thus, what will happen is fixed, but who will do it is not.
 In one scenario, observer A goes over events X and Y. In another scenario, another observer B goes over events X and Y. If we look at the world as events—i.e. X and Y—then the world is unchanged.
 But if we look at it as trajectories—i.e. A and B—then it has changed.

 The Law of Universal Events

 The term kāla denotes the passing of day and night, seasons, years, chaturyugi, manavantara, up to the manifestation and annihilation of the universe—each constituting ever longer cycles.
-These cycles fix the events or occurrences during different times and places.
+These cycles fix the events during different times and places.
 Each event occurs within a particular universe and these universes are identified as different domains of meaning.
 The event, therefore, has a type associated with the identity of the universe (as compared to other universes).
 This is “what” happens, the location in space is “where” it occurs, and the instance in time is “when” it happens.
 The terms “what”, “where”, and “when” represent the prediction of the events in the universe.

 The Creation of Space and Time

 The universe is first defined as a possibility of “what” can happen.
 God’s consciousness is unlimited and He can know far beyond the material universe.
 The material universe is, however, a limited portion of everything that God can know, and it is defined as a limitation on God’s consciousness which focuses His attention on a specific set of possibilities.
 This set is the first stage of matter called pradhāna.